IsabelJoseph101/creating_gifs_with_python/README.md

 # Creating GIFs with Python

-For this project i will be drawing a smiley face using Python and its Pillow library, and also transforming it into an animated gif.
+For this project I will be drawing a smiley face using Python using it's Pillow library, and also transforming it into an animated gif.

 ![](smileyface.gif)